Lidgeno/symbols-for-password-py/README.md

 School project, where the user is asked to select a few figures to put in a Database most of the code is going to be written in french, you may ask or use translators while reading forward

+    TO SUMMARIZE: make sure your localhost is started.
+Run creation.py once.
+Then always run main.py

 Bonjour et bienvenue sur notre projet, il a pour but de nous faire adopter certains outils de travail tels que github pour nous apprendre à être de meilleurs codeurs/ingénieurs nous espérons que l'objectif sera atteint. :|